 On June 26, 2013, Tsakhia Elbegdorj, was re-elected as Mongolia's President.

-On November 5, 2014, Prime Minister Altankhuyag Norov resigned as Prime Minister of the Mongolian Parliament.
-On November 17, 2014, Ch.
-Saikhanbileg was elected by the Democratic Party to replace Altanhuyag Norov.
+On November 5, 2014, Altankhuyag Norov resigned as the Prime Minister of Mongolia and on November 17, 2014, Ch.
+Saikhanbileg of the Democratic Party was appointed as his replacement.